 - The application process can take up to 14 days

-- If approved, appointments are typically booked 4 to 6 months in advance so there may be a considerable wait time between your approval and your appointment.
+- If approved, appointments are typically booked two (2) months in advance so there may be a considerable wait time between your approval and your appointment.

 - If your pet is in heat: